Skip to content

 Behavioral Modeling of Analog Blocks

-Many circuit blocks are defined more by functional behavior than device-level detail.
+In Behavioral modeling, a circuit block is defined more by functional behavior than device-level detail.
 Verilog-A makes it easy to describe:

 Behavioral models allow massively faster simulations compared to transistor-level implementations.